The War Machine armor first appeared in a cameo in Iron Man Vol 1. issue 281 and fully in Iron Man Vol.1. issue 282 (1992).

 In Other Media

-War Machine appears in several installments of this Japanese fighting series.
+- War Machine appears in several installments of the Japanese Marvel vs. Capcom fighting game series.
 The armor in the game is a palette swap of the modular armor that Iron Man was using in the comics and TV show at the time, and thus is unique to the game.
 It lacks most of the heavy ornamentation from the comics, but does display the ability to fire large amounts of rockets, laers and missiles during War Machine's special moves.
 There is also a gold variant of the armor that is more resistant to damage and has a larger arsenal of missiles.

 The War Machine armor makes its debut in this film.
 Its origin differs somewhat from the comics, as here, it is developed from the Iron Man MK II armor after James Rhodes confiscates it from Tony Stark.
 Justin Hammer upgrades the suit by adding in a black paint job and a number of armaments, including a shoulder mounted gun and numerous other weapons throughout the body.